Awhalen1999/etch/docs/tech.md

 Game logic in one place.
 Future browser version would extract `game/` into a shared package, but for now keep it together — refactor later if it happens.

+The current `src/` is a minimal OpenTUI bootstrap; the structure above is the target shape as game systems get ported over.

 ## the API